 Since the start of her career, Karen has continuously worked with various levels of sports teams, ranging from minor sports through to national and professional teams.
 Some of these teams include: Premier Rugby, Jr A Football, Canadian Field Hockey, as well as extensive involvement with lacrosse.
-She currently serves as lead physio for the NLL's Vancouver Warriors, head physio for the WLA’s Coquitlam Adanacs for 15 years, the NLL’s Calgary Roughnecks for 7 years and chief physiotherapist for Team Canada's lacrosse team during both the 2007 & 2011 World Indoor Lacrosse Championships.
+She currently serves as lead physio for the NLL's Vancouver Warriors, head physio for the WLA’s Coquitlam Adanacs for 15 years, the NLL’s Calgary Roughnecks for 7 years and chief physiotherapist for Team Canada's lacrosse team during both the 2007, 2011 & 2019 World Indoor Lacrosse Championships.
 She served as a head physiotherapist for several years with The On-Field Clinic, specializing in sports specific rehab of pro and amateur athletes.
-Karen is a consultant and head physiotherapist for the Police Academy at The Justice Institute of B.C.
+Karen has served as a consultant in Injury Prevention for the Police Academy at JIBC since 2004.

 Karen enjoys staying active in her free time with running, hiking, biking, swimming and yoga.